wavefrontHQ/docs/pages/doc/proxies_histograms.md

 tags: [proxies, query language]
 sidebar: doc_sidebar
 permalink: proxies_histograms.html
-summary: Learn how to use Wavefront histograms.
+summary: Learn how to send and query histogram data.
 ---
-Even though Wavefront can receive and store highly granular metrics, it cannot receive data at greater than 1 point per second per unique source.
-In cases where finer data granularity is available to measure performance, Wavefront supports histograms, a mechanism to compute, store, and use distributions of metrics rather than single metrics.

-For example, suppose you are measuring the latency of each web request.
-If you have sufficient traffic at multiple servers, you could have multiple distinct measurements for a given metric, host, and timestamp.
-This will result in "collisions" using the [Wavefront data format](wavefront_data_format.html).
+Wavefront can receive and store highly granular metrics at 1 point per second per unique source.
+However some environments generate higher frequency data.
+For example, suppose you are measuring the latency of web requests.
+If you have sufficient traffic at multiple servers, you could have multiple distinct measurements for a given metric, timestamp, and source.
+Such a data flow would result in "collisions" using the [Wavefront data format](wavefront_data_format.html).
 In other words, the frequency of this data is actually higher than the Wavefront format; rather than metric-timestamp-source mapping to a single value, the composite key maps to a [multiset](https://en.wikipedia.org/wiki/Multiset) (multiple and possibly duplicate values).

 One approach to dealing with high frequency data is to calculate an aggregate statistic, such as a percentile, at each source and send only that data.
 The problem with this approach is that performing an aggregate of a percentile (such as P95s from a variety of sources) does not yield a valid percentile.

+To address cases where high frequency data is available, Wavefront supports histograms, a mechanism to compute, store, and use distributions of metrics rather than single metrics.
 A Wavefront [histogram](https://en.wikipedia.org/wiki/Histogram) is a distribution of metrics collected and computed by the Wavefront proxy or sent by to you to the proxy.
-Wavefront Query Language has language features and functions for querying histogram data and computing statistics.
-These statistics are available as new time series that can be used in other queries.
+Histograms are supported by Wavefront proxy 4.8 and higher.
+To indicate that metrics should be treated as histogram data, you send the metrics to a [histogram proxy port](#histogram-proxy-ports) instead of the usual port 2878.

+Once the proxy sends the histogram data to the Wavefront server, Wavefront [rewrites the names of histogram metrics](#histogram-metric-names) which you can query with a limited set of [functions](#histogram-functions).

 ## Histogram Distributions